hoangttrang/fss_ml_proj/README.md

     Due to the login inconsistencies, many driver IDs lacked basic demographic information such as age or employment start date.
 As a result, we excluded these fields from our feature set and used each driver’s first recorded trip date as a proxy for driving tenure.

 -   **Limited inspection data quality**
     While inspections are required at the start of a shift, it's unclear whether drivers genuinely completed them or simply rushed through.
-The inspection data only include the inspection date but not timestamp data or duration or completion detail.
+The inspection data only included the inspection date but not timestamp data or duration or completion detail.
 This made it impossible to assess inspection thoroughness or detect potentially falsified entries.

 -   **Lack of trip-level location granularity**
     We did not have access to start and end coordinates for individual trips.
 This limited our ability to match each trip precisely to weather conditions.
 Since weather can vary significantly even within the same city, we worked around this limitation by aggregating precipitation data within a 40-mile radius of the driver’s service site.